 Associate Professor, Education, Health & Behavior

-- Qualitative Research, Anthropology, Ethnography, Outdoor and Environmental Education, Outdoor Leadership
+- Ethnography, Outdoor and Environmental Education, Outdoor Leadership, Place-based Education

-Dr. Joshua Hunter is a Qualitative Research methodologist, with extensive experience in ethnography, phenomenology and narrative inqury.
-Dr. Hunter earned his PhD from Indiana University in Educational Leadership and Policy Studies with a focus on anthropology and international comparative education.
-Additionally Dr. Hunter has worked in the field of Outdoor and Environmental Education for over twenty years, across multiple educational settings, both formal and nonformal, and with diverse populations and multigenerational groups.
-Dr. Hunter has taught environmental education in pre K-12 schools tailoring lessons to state standards, worked as a park interpretive naturalist, led wilderness experiences for young adults as a wilderness guide, and has worked with non-profit outdoor education organizations.
-Dr. Hunter spent several years in Cleveland developing and building learning gardens and outdoor natural areas for elementary schools to foster outdoor experiences for children.
+I am a Qualitative Research methodologist, with extensive experience in ethnography, phenomenology and narrative inqury.
+I earned his PhD from Indiana University in History, Philosophy and Policy Studies with a focus on anthropology and international comparative education.
+Additionally I have worked in the field of Outdoor and Environmental Education for over twenty years, across multiple educational settings, both formal and nonformal, and with diverse populations and multigenerational groups.
+I taught environmental education in pre K-12 schools tailoring lessons to state standards, worked as a park interpretive naturalist, led wilderness experiences for young adults as a wilderness guide, and have worked with non-profit outdoor education organizations.
+Additionally, I spent several years in Cleveland developing and building learning gardens and outdoor natural areas for elementary schools to foster outdoor experiences for children.
 I hold certifications as an Interpretive Guide and Interpretive Guide Trainer with the National Association for Interpretation.

-Dr. Hunter’s is the program director for the immersive and experiential minor in Outdoor Leadership and Environmental Education.
-Dr. Hunter’s research concerns place-based education, outdoor experiences and play for children and wilderness experiences for young adults in remote, wilderness settings.
-Dr. Hunter is the project coordinator for the UND Learning Gardens Project, a collaborative effort between the UND and local schools to develop place-based garden education He continues to work with regional nonprofit organizations dedicated to outdoor education for children and adults and conservation oriented projects.
+My research concerns place-based education, outdoor experiences and play for children and wilderness experiences for young adults in remote, wilderness settings.
+I am the project coordinator for the UND Learning Gardens Project, a collaborative effort between the UND and local schools to develop place-based garden education.
+I continue to work with regional nonprofit organizations dedicated to outdoor education for children and adults and conservation oriented projects.

 Qualitative Research Methods